St Peter's Commitment Statement to Child Safety'A safe and nurturing culture for all children and young people in our School'

 Every person involved in our Parish has a responsibility to understand the important and specific role they play individually and collectively to ensure that the wellbeing and safety of all children and young people is at the forefront of all they do and every decision they make.

-The Federated Schools of Holy Trinity Parish commit to providing a safe and nurturing culture for all children and young people in Victorian Catholic schools through:
+St Peter's Bentleigh East commits to providing a safe and nurturing culture for all children and young people in Victorian Catholic schools through:

 - Upholding the primacy of the safety and wellbeing of children and young people.
 At all times, the ongoing safety and wellbeing of all children and young people will be the primary focus of care and decision-making, with particular attention paid to the cultural safety of Aboriginal and Torres Strait Islander children and children from culturally and/or linguistically diverse backgrounds, as well as the safety of children with a disability.
 To create and maintain a safe and nurturing culture, we will actively and continually develop and review all policies, processes and practices, informed by emerging thinking and evidence.